Online Harassment of Japanese Celebrities and Influencers

-Third, offenders harm victims indirectly through activities such as through sordid gossip, disclosing and fabricating personal information, and sexual photoshopped photos.
-Victims and platforms cannot remove these posts easily.
-The removal of such content requires complex procedures.
+Third, offenders harm victims indirectly through activities such as sordid gossip, disclosing and fabricating personal information, and sexualized photoshopped images.
+The number of victims of indirect harassment was close to that of direct harassment.
+Victims and platforms cannot remove these posts easily because the removal of such content requires complex procedures.

-Fourth, offenders target people who do not fight back.
-They use the characteristic features of online communication which removes the fear of physical harm and online criticism.
+Fourth, people who seem unwilling to fight back tend to be targeted by offenders.
+Offenders use the characteristic features of online communication, which remove the fear of physical harm and online backlash.

-Fifth, victims receive stressful messages without the senders' malicious intent, for example, sensitive self-disclosure of suicidal feelings.
+Fifth, victims receive stressful messages without the sender's malicious intent, for example, sensitive self-disclosure of suicidal feelings.
 Removing such comments and banning such accounts by platforms is difficult because this approach usually does not infringe on the terms of service.